-

-Jin Mudan Hong Cha from Dagang Village (Golden Peony): Exquisite Nectar from the Fujian Mountains
+Jin Mudan Hong Cha from Dagang Village (Golden Peony): Exquisite nectar from the Fujian Mountains

 History and production features: